leon4rd/test/README.md

-## Where does Fonzie like to go for lunch?
-Chick-Fil-Eyyyyyyyy.
+## Why do nurses carry around red crayons?
+Sometimes they need to draw blood.